neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab06-create-pva-in-teams.md

 1. Select **Green** team chat.
 Select the **Upcycle** tab.

 1. Search for bot.
-You should see the **Bot changer** the bot added to the application.
+You should see the **Bot charger** the bot added to the application.

     ![A screenshot with the word bot in the search bar in the upcycle tab](06/media/ex2-t1-image5.png)